kubernetes/community/contributors/devel/release/testing.md

 ## SIG test escalation

-The build cop should monitor the overall test health of the project, and ensure ownership for any given test does not fall through the cracks.
-When the build cop observer a test failure, they should first search to see if an issue has been filed already, and if not (optionally file an issue and) escalate to the SIG escalation point.
-If the escalation point is unresponsive within a day, the build cop should escalate to the SIG googlegroup and/or slack channel, mentioning the SIG leads.
-If escalation through the SIG googlegroup, slack channel and SIG leads is unsuccessful, the build cop should escalate to SIG release through the googlegroup and slack - mentioning the SIG leads.
+As a Kubernetes developers if you observe a test failure, first search to see if an issue has been filed already, and if not (optionally file an issue and) escalate to the SIG escalation point.
+If the escalation point is unresponsive within a day, escalate to the SIG googlegroup and/or slack channel, mentioning the SIG leads.
+If escalation through the SIG googlegroup, slack channel and SIG leads is unsuccessful, escalate to SIG release through the googlegroup and slack - mentioning the SIG leads.

 The SIG escalation points should be bootstrapped from the [community sig list].